eclipse-iofog/iofog.org/content/docs/2.0.0/platform-deployment/kubernetes-prepare-cluster.md

-# Prepare Your Kubernetes Cluster
+# Kubernetes - Prepare Your Cluster

 Some components of an Edge Compute Network ('ECN') can be deployed on Kubernetes.
 These component include Controllers. `iofogctl` will also install ioFog Operator and Kubelet to assist in the Kubernetes-deploy Control Plane.